nmaier/simpleDLNA/Readme.md

 * `sdlna.exe --help`
   Display usage help
 * `SimpleDLNA.exe`
   Or just use the WinForms GUI.
-(This probably won't work to well on non-Windows platforms)
+(This probably won't work too well on non-Windows platforms)

+Also, you'll want to have a working ffmpeg binary somewhere within your `$PATH`, so that video thumbnailing works.

 Features